yogsototh/Scratch/content/html/en/blog/2010-07-09-Indecidabilities.md

 And I cannot know the future of this world.
 Therefore, creative power isn't equivalent to omnipotence.

+newcorps

 After all this, it becomes difficult to know what we can believe.
 But it would be another error to throw away all our knowledge.
-The next section discuss about this.

-newcorps

-# What could we do then?

-## Boat Serendipity

-<%= leftblogimage("triangle_on_sphere.png") %>

-The Ys have boats.
-And they navigate, the send two boats.
-The first to the North and the second to the West.
-The first boat stop after one week.
-The second make a $$\frac{3}{4}π$$ turn to the right.
-After what should have been $$\sqrt{2}$$ weeks, the second boat should have encounter the first boat.
-But the north boat seems to have disappeared.
-And after sometimes, they discovered the boat is very far to the north north east.
-The proof is here.
-There was a triangle were sum of its angle is not π radiant (180°).

-Yes!
-Good joke!
-As God I'd like all these jokes.
-Their world isn't _flat_.
-That means, two parallel line have two common point.
-They live on a spherical planet.
-Huge enough for they didn't notice it for a long time.

-Ah Ah Ah!
-How funny I am!
-But I don't know why some don't like my jokes.
-The firsts who discovered this little surprise are happy to tell the world and some are annoyed.
-Annoyed to the point to burn some of them.
-They apparently are bad losers within these people.
-And yes, you can draw triangle were the sum of angle is 270° instead of the 180° on a flat world.
-For triangle small than many kilometers the error is minimal.

-## Rational fractions

-<%= leftblogimage("controled_error.png") %>
+In a future next part, I'll explain what we can hope and what attitude we should have once we've realized most of truth are unaccessible.